Land-use - IMACLIM

 In NLU the agricultural sector, with one representative farmer per land class, minimizes hs production costs under two constraints, (i) land availability and (ii) a global resource-use balance of plant food and ruminant calories.
 To do this minimization, the representative farmer can substitute both cropland for fertilizer input and extensive livestock production for intensive.
 There is a link between both these two types of substitution, as the intensification in crop production (i.e. substituting cropland for fertilizer) (i) makes the production of feed for animals more profitable, but on the other hand (ii) mitigates the pressure on land and thus reduces the scarcity rent.
 The former effect benefits the intensive system and the latter benefits the extensive one.
 The combination of these two effects determines the exact repartition and position of the Ricardian frontier between the intensive and extensive production systems.

-Figure 1: Illustration of the land distribution of potential yields for Former Soviet Union.
+Illustration of the land distribution of potential yields for Former Soviet Union.
 The black line represents the Ricardian production frontier

-When the level of profit of the intensive system increases relative to the extensive one, the Ricardian production frontier moves to land classes with lower fertility (the black vertical bar moves to the left in Figure 1) and the corresponding extensive pastures becomes part of the intensive system.
+When the level of profit of the intensive system increases relative to the extensive one, the Ricardian production frontier moves to land classes with lower fertility (the black vertical bar moves to the left in <xr id="fig:imaclim_7"/>) and the corresponding extensive pastures becomes part of the intensive system.
 In the opposite case, the frontier moves to more fertile land classes and the extensive system increases at the expense of the intensive one.
 The cropland-fertilizer substitution elasticity is not parameterized, but is derived from a cost-minimization program.
 Its value decreases as the Ricardian production frontier moves towards less productive lands, where it becomes less profitable to substitute land for fertiliser.

 The shadow price of land (= land rent) is endogenously computed in the NLU model, as the lagrangian multiplier associated with the land constraint in the cost-minimization program.
 Fertilizer prices are driven by an econometric equation in which the explanatory variables are the exogenous variations of oil, gas and industry prices provided by the energy modules of IMACLIM-R (currently not linked to the NLU module).

 The hypothesis of a single representative agent means neglecting the differences between different farms and different situations and assuming they are all characterized by the same potential yield in a given region.
-The difference between farm types, especially farms of different sizes, however, is not very problematic, as (Chavas, 2008)7 has shown that long run economies of scale in terms of land-use are small.
+The difference between farm types, especially farms of different sizes, however, is not very problematic, as (Chavas, 2008)chavas2008economics has shown that long run economies of scale in terms of land-use are small.

 NLU balances edible biomass resources and their use, in physical terms.
 Data is obtained from the FAO and is expressed in kilocalories (kcal), which is the common unit used to represent nutrition (1 kcal=4.1868 kJ).
-For the model base year (2001), the resource-use balance is established using data from the global agriculture database, Agribiom (Dorin, 2011)8.
+For the model base year (2001), the resource-use balance is established using data from the global agriculture database, Agribiom (Dorin, 2011)dorin2011agribiom.
 Using calories makes it possible to deal with different types of biomass for human consumption.
 In NLU, plant food, ruminant and monogastric calories are thus separated, and each type of calories is associated with a specific production process.

 International trade is modelled by using a pooled representation of product flows without any consideration of the geographic origin of products.
 The value of imports and exports are determined by relative regional calorie prices, taking into account a simple representation of imperfect competition and food sovereignty considerations.
 Regions can trade food crops with each other as well as ruminant products (the trade of monogastric products is held constant).

 Due to data availability constraints, two categories of crops are distinguished in NLU: (i) "dynamic" crops, modeled in LPJmL which correspond to most cereals, oilseeds, sugar beet and cassava, and a small share of fodder crops and (ii) "other" crops, not modeled in LPJmL, which correspond to sugar cane, palm oil, fruits and vegetables , some fodder crops and remaining crops.
 "Dynamic" crop yield is determined endogenously, by taking into account the amount of fertiliser used and biophysical constraints .
 The share of "other" crops in total crop production is assumed to be constant over the projection period 2005-2050.
-The "other" crop yield is an exogenous parameter calculated based on projections from Alexandratos and Bruinsma (2012)9.
+The "other" crop yield is an exogenous parameter calculated based on projections from Alexandratos and Bruinsma (2012)alexandratos2012world.

-In 2001 (model base year), the land area use is based on the land-use map from Ramankutty et al. (2008)10.
+In 2001 (model base year), the land area use is based on the land-use map from Ramankutty et al. (2008)ramankutty2008farming.
 The total cropland area amounts to 1472 Mha, divided between 748 Mha of "dynamic" crops and 724 Mha of "other" crops.
 Production on "dynamic" cropland represents 75% of the global calorie production reported by the global database Agribiom.

 Model equations

-All the model equations are discribed in Souty et al. (2012)1 (open access).
+All the model equations are discribed in Souty et al. (2012)souty2012nexus (open access).

 Main input data

 Table 1: Main input data for each region of the model for the base year, 2001.
-Cropland and pasture areas (in Mha) are taken from Ramankutty et al. (2008)10 and forests areas (in Mha) are from Poulter et al. (2011)11, while other data are from Agribiom (Dorin, 2011)8.
+Cropland and pasture areas (in Mha) are taken from Ramankutty et al. (2008)ramankutty2008farming and forests areas (in Mha) are from Poulter et al. (2011)poulter2011plant, while other data are from Agribiom (Dorin, 2011)dorin2011agribiom.
 Population is in millions.
 Diet is calorie consumption in kcal per capita and per day with the fraction of animal products in consumption in brackets.
 Consumption of seed, agricultural waste at the farm level and other food crops used in the production of lubricants and cosmetics in kcal/capita/day.
 Net imports of food crops and animal products in kcal/capita/day.
 Food crops used as feed in kcal kcal/capita/day (Sect.
 5.4).
 1 kcal=4.1868 kJ.

 36405264.png

-Figure 2: Representative actual yield of crops modelled in the LPJmL model (dynamic crops), average over the 1999--2003 period
+Representative actual yield of crops modelled in the LPJmL model (dynamic crops), average over the 1999--2003 period

-Figure 3: Representative potential yield of crops modelled in the LPJmL model (dynamic crops), average over the 1999--2003 period
+Representative potential yield of crops modelled in the LPJmL model (dynamic crops), average over the 1999--2003 period

 Evaluation of the model performances

 The performance of the model is investigated by undertaking a backcasting exercise for the period 1961-2006.
-Estimations of cropland areas in each region are evaluated against historical data in each region from Ramankutty and Foley (1999)12.
+Estimations of cropland areas in each region are evaluated against historical data in each region from Ramankutty and Foley (1999)ramankutty1999estimating.
 Results are shown in Table 2.
 At the global scale, the simulated cropland area matches the measured cropland rather well.
 The root-mean-square errors (RMSE) amounts to 52.3 Mha p.a. in absolute terms and 3.6% p.a. in relative ones.
 The model performs well for half of the modelled regions (USA, Europe, China, India, Rest of Asia, Rest of Latin America), with a RMSE in absolute terms lower than 10% p.a..
 The difference between estimations and measured data is more substantial for Canada, Former Soviet Union (FSU), Brazil and Africa, with RMSEs ranging from 11.9% p.a. to 16.6% p.a.
 However, the NLU fails to accurately model the evolution of cropland area for OECD Pacific (RMSE = 25.3% p.a.) and for the Middle-East (RMSE = 45.6% p.a.).
 For some regions the model does not explain or reproduce some structural changes visible from the measured data.
 For instance, for the FSU, the increase in fertilizer input before the collapse of the USSR was not matched by a corresponding yield increases.
 In OECD Pacific, yields decreased with fertilizer increase for many years, a phenomena the model cannot reproduce either.

 Table 2: Root-mean square errors (RMSE) of simulated cropland area against observations over the period 1961-2006.